smatsushima1/documentation/vba.md

 backup_path = backup_path & "\BACKUP FOLDER"

-' Calculate the day Monday would be for the current week ' Date must be saved as a string since
-' "/" are read as folder separators in strings monday = Weekday(Date, vbMonday)
-monday_date = Format(Date - monday + 1, "yyyy-mm-dd")
+' Calculate the day Monday would be for the current week ' Date must be saved with "-" because "/" are read as folder separators monday = Weekday(Date, vbMonday) monday_date = Format(Date - monday + 1, "yyyy-mm-dd")